tomaszfrelek2/CVPR_2025_Anti-UAV_Challenge/README.md

 Next you will need to modify the file paths in `../CV_FINAL_PROJECT_SP25/yolo_data/data.yaml` so that the ".." portion correspond with your machine path for that file.

 ### 3. Run Notebook
-Run each cell in `../CV_FINAL_PROJECT_SP25/yolo/CV_project.ipynb`, with the exception of the training cell, as we've already provided the fully trained model for you.
+The notebook contains the commands for running/evaluating the model on test data, there's no need to train a new model as we've provided one for you.

+Run each cell in `../CV_FINAL_PROJECT_SP25/yolo/CV_project.ipynb`.
 Again, be sure to update the data paths so that they correspond with your machine.

 Note- After running the first cell ensure that your Ultralytics version is `8.3.40`, YOLO11 is a new architecture and requires the most up-to date version.
-If you have a cached version of ultralytics, or for whatever reason cannot install/upgrade to the correct version, you can upload the notebook to collab and run the model there, as colab should install it correctly by default.
+If you have a cached version of ultralytics, or for whatever reason cannot install/upgrade to the correct version, you can upload the notebook to colab and run the model there, as colab should install it correctly by default.
 However to evaluate the model remember to upload the yolo_data folder to the colab instance.

 ### 4. Output
 Model evaluating is done via ultralytics commandline, and it will output the evaluation metrics in the runs folder.